Your spreadsheet is costing you deals.

 - Buyer match fires the second you log a piece

-- Cost, shipping, handling, asking, margin — first-class fields
+- Cost, shipping, handling, retail + wholesale asking, quantity — first-class fields

 - Same UX on phone as desktop